mksaraf/kubernetes-lab-tutorial/content/setup.md

 ## Test the cluster
 The cluster should be now running.
 Check to make sure the cluster can see the node, by logging to the master

-    kubectl get nodes
-    NAME      STATUS    AGE
+    NAME      STATUS    AGE       VERSION
-    kube01   Ready     2d
-    kube02   Ready     2d
-    kube03   Ready     2d
+    kubew03   Ready     12m       v1.7.0
+    kubew04   Ready     1m        v1.7.0
+    kubew05   Ready     1m        v1.7.0

 Kubernetes cluster stores all of its internal state in etcd.
 The idea is, that you should interact with Kubernetes only via its API provided by API service.
 API service abstracts away all the Kubernetes cluster state manipulating by reading from and writing into the etcd cluster.
-Let’s explore what’s stored in the etcd cluster after fresh installation:

-    [root@kube00 ~]# etcdctl ls
-    /registry

-The etcd has the /registry area where stores all info related to the cluster.
-The /kube-centos area contains the flannel network configuration.

-Let's see the cluster info stored in etcd

-    [root@kube00 ~]# etcdctl ls /registry --recursive
-    /registry/deployments
-    /registry/deployments/default
-    /registry/deployments/kube-system
-    /registry/ranges
-    /registry/ranges/serviceips
-    /registry/ranges/servicenodeports
-    /registry/secrets
-    /registry/secrets/default
-    /registry/secrets/default/default-token-92z22
-    /registry/secrets/kube-system
-    /registry/secrets/kube-system/default-token-sj7t3
-    /registry/secrets/demo
-    ...

-For example, get detailed info about a worker node

-    [root@kubem00 ~]# etcdctl ls /registry/minions
-    /registry/minions/kube01
-    /registry/minions/kube02
-    /registry/minions/kube03

-    [root@kubem00 ~]# etcdctl get /registry/minions/kube01 | jq .

 ## Configure DNS service